Critical Concepts | Hospitals | ICU

 Responding to a Code Grey

-One of the most important principles of medical ethics allows a patient to remain independent and respect one’s body.
-As the medical team is fully aware of these principles, there are times when physical restraint is necessary while responding to a code grey.
+One of the most important principles of medical ethics is allowing a patient to remain independent and respect their body.
+However, there are times when physical restraint is necessary while responding to a code grey.

-The times in which it is warranted include individuals becoming unsafe and dangerous to themselves and when they become a threat to those around them.
-Physical restraint should only be considered as a last resort and often, the hospital security or the police may be needed if necessary.
+Restraint can be warranted when individuals become unsafe and dangerous to themselves and those around them.
+Physical restraint should only be considered as a last resort, and hospital security or police may be needed.

 If the patient requires urgent medical or psychiatric treatment but has not responded well to other control techniques, physical restraint and/or sedation may also be recommended.

-When the patient or individual is becoming aggressive or destructive, the nurse and those present need to act in a quick manner by calling a code grey in order to ensure that other patients and staff remain as safe as possible.
+When a patient or individual becomes aggressive or destructive, the nurse and those present need to act quickly and calla code grey to ensure other patients and staff remain as safe as possible.

 Principles for Activating a Code Grey

-Once a code grey is activated, immediate assistance is needed, and it is important that those assisting respond in a timely and prompt manner.
+Once activated, immediate assistance is needed, and those assisting must respond in a timely manner.

-Each healthcare organization should have established policies and standards in place based on the following principles of a code grey:
+Each healthcare organization should have established policies and standards in place based on the following principles:

-• Must support healthy and safe work environments for staff and quality of care for patients
+• Support healthy and safe work environments for staff and quality of care for patients

-• Must be clinically led and promote safety for staff, patients, and visitors
+• Be clinically led and promote safety for staff, patients, and visitors

-• Must be based on a risk-assessment approach that is integrated into a broader organizational framework
+• Be based on a risk-assessment approach that is integrated into a broader organizational framework

-The composition, specialized training, and scope of practice needed for a code grey must be pre-determined and clearly documented in each organization for each of the principles listed above.
-The principles also must be easily accessible and fully understood in order to be accurately followed and implemented.
+The composition, specialized training, and scope of practice needed for a code grey must be pre-determined and documented for each of the principles listed above.
+The principles also must be easily accessible and fully understood to be accurately followed and implemented.

 code grey emergency